 2. WORLD CHAMPIONSHIPS COMMITTEE:

-This committee shall consist of five (5) members, which shall include the President of the I.B.O. and the Chairman, both Ex-Officio.
+This committee shall consist of three (3) members, which shall include the President of the I.B.O. and the Chairman, both Ex-Officio.

-The other three (3) members shall be appointed by the President and Chairman of the International Boxing Organization.
-Following their respective appointments, members of this committee shall serve until their successors have been appointed.
+The other members shall be appointed by the President and Chairman of the International Boxing Organization.
+Following their appointment, the third member of this committee shall serve until their successors have been appointed.

 3. MEETINGS OF THE COMMITTEE: